Watts-Lab/task-mapping/Problem solving tasks (Hackman).md

 # Summary
-Participants work in a group of 3 to complete problem-solving tasks (which are tasks calling for a discussion of values or issues, usually with a requirement of group consensus) by creating a written product.
+Participants work in a group of 3 to complete problem-solving tasks (which are tasks requiring that a solution to a specific problem be worked out, usually within a set of constraints, called problem-solving tasks.) by creating a written product.

 # References
 J.Richard Hackman, Effects of task characteristics on group products, Journal of Experimental Social Psychology, Volume 4, Issue 2, 1968